 Eton chooses to see this as a watershed moment and to seize the opportunity to set about a bold and ambitious initiative to share our resources more widely and, in so doing, to attack educational inequality.Lord Waldegrave of North Hill, Provost

-Through the Eton2020: A New Social Vision effort, we will commit £100 million to programmes that assist in addressing educational inequality both at Eton and in the nation.
+Through the New Social Vision initiative, we have committed £100 million to programmes that assist in addressing educational inequality both at Eton and in the nation.
 By increasing our provision for Financial Aid, creating new and robust partnerships, and developing innovative ways of learning through EtonX, we are determined to play our part in the challenges ahead.